BBC Television Shakespeare: Behind the scenes

-Although this episode was the last this season episode to air, it was actually the first episode shot under Jonathan Miller's producership.
+Although this episode was the last this season episode to air, it was the first episode shot under Jonathan Miller's producership.
 He purposely interpreted it in a manner divergent from most theatrical productions.
+Miller felt strongly that the play could only be understood not as true history but through the prism of Shakespeare's contemporaries, making this "a sixteenth-century version of Roman antiquity".
+(136).
+As a result he wanted to avoid literal scenery which, he argued, wouldn't be convincing as Ancient Egypt anyway.
+(136-137) He noted that we no longer live in the "romantic heroism" of previous centuries, who could view this figures unproblematically (142-143).
 Whereas the love between Antony and Cleopatra is usually seen in a heightened manner, as a grand passion, Miller saw it as a love between two people well past their prime who are both on a "downhill slide, each scrambling to maintain a foothold".
 He compared Antony to a football player who had waited several seasons too long to retire, and Cleopatra to a "treacherous slut".
 Miller used Paolo Veronese's The Family of Darius before Alexander as a major influence in his visual design of this episode, as it mixes both classical and Renaissance costumes in a single image.

 This is one of only two episodes in which original Shakespearean text was substituted with additional material (the other is Love's Labour's Lost).
-Controversially, Miller and his script editor David Snodin cut Act 3, Scene 10 and replaced it with the description of the Battle of Actium from Plutarch's Parallel Lives, which is delivered as an onscreen legend overlaying a painting of the battle.
+Miller and his script editor David Snodin cut Act 3, Scene 10 and replaced it with the description of the Battle of Actium from Plutarch's Parallel Lives, which is delivered as an onscreen legend overlaying a painting of the battle.

-During rehearsal of the scene with the snake, Jane Lapotaire, who suffers from ophidiophobia, was extremely nervous, but was assured the snake was well trained.
+During rehearsal of the scene with the snake, Jane Lapotaire, who suffers from ophidiophobia, was extremely nervous, but was assured the snake was well-trained.
 At that point, the snake crawled down the front of her dress towards her breast, before then moving around her back.
 During the shooting of the scene, Lapotaire kept her hands on the snake at all times.

 The Prefaces to Shakespeare episode for Antony & Cleopatra was presented by Barbara Jefford who had played Cleopatra in a 1965 Oxford Playhouse production directed by Frank Hauser.
 The Shakespeare in Perspective episode was presented by "agony aunt" Anna Raeburn.